 Prof Hermida joined the website after seven years in BBC radio and television news. working for regional, national and international outlets.
 Four of these years were as a BBC foreign correspondent in North Africa and the Middle East, mainly covering the Islamic insurgency in Algeria and the Israeli-Palestinian peace negotiations.
 During this time, he interviewed the former PLO leader Yasser Arafat twice, as well as the former Libyan leader Muammar Gaddafi.
 He also contributed articles on the Middle East to The Wall Street Journal and The Times of London, and radio reports for CBC and Christian Science Monitor Radio.

-In 2005, Prof Hermida was a Knight-Wallace fellow at the University of Michigan, and has lectured at the American University in London and at City University, London.
-He holds a post-graduate diploma in International Journalism from City University, London.
+In 2005, Prof Hermida was the first digital journalist to be honoured with a Knight-Wallace Fellowship at the University of Michigan.
+He holds a Ph.D.
+Journalism from City University, London.
 He also has a Master of Arts in Latin American Studies from University College, London, and a Bachelor of Arts in International Relations (First Class Honours) from Staffordshire University, Stoke-on-Trent.

 Prof Hermida’s research interests include the impact of digital communications technology on journalism, social media and new models of journalism education.
 Through his research at UBC, and his earlier work at the BBC, Prof Hermida has built an international reputation as an authority on new media, with his work appearing in Journalism Practice, Journalism Studies and other top tier journals.
 His work has explored changes in journalistic practices, challenges to established professional dynamics, the role of user-generated content and processes of innovation.